reddit/devvit/devvit-docs/docs/blocks/attributes/_maxHeight.md

-Prevents the used value of `height` from becoming larger than the minimum height if set.
+Prevents the used value of `height` from becoming larger than the maximum height if set.